compphylo/compphylo.github.io/Oslo2019/MESS_files/MESS_PartI.md

 <a name="Create-Params-File"></a>
 ## Create a new parameters file
-ipyrad uses a text file to hold all the parameters for a given assembly.
+MESS uses a text file to hold all the parameters for a given community assembly scenario.
 Start by creating a new parameters file with the `-n` flag.
-This flag requires you to pass in a name for your assembly.
+This flag requires you to pass in a name for your simulations.
 In the example we use `simdata` but the name can be anything at all.
-Once you start analysing your own data you might call your parameters file something more informative, like the name of your organism and some details on the settings.
+Once you start analysing your own data you might call your parameters file something more informative, like the name of your target community and some details on the settings.

 ```bash
 # go to our working directory